-As part of the Link Group, we share their risk approach.
-The Group risks are discussed at the Link Group Senior Management Group.
-The Association provides the Board with a risk register which is similar to that of Link Group.
+As part of the Link Group, the Association shares their risk approach.
+The Group risks are discussed by the Link Group.
+The Association provide the Management Board with a risk register which shows the strategic risks that relate to those risks which are separate to those that are part of the overall Link Group.